Retinal artery occlusion may be due to embolism or thrombosis.

 Emboli may come from any of the following:

-Thrombosis is a less common cause of retinal artery occlusion but can be seen with systemic vasculitis such as SLE and giant cell arteritis, which is an important cause of arterial occlusion that requires prompt diagnosis and treatment.
+Thrombosis is a less common cause of retinal artery occlusion but can be seen with systemic vasculitis such as systemic lupus erythematosus (SLE) and giant cell arteritis Giant Cell Arteritis Giant cell arteritis involves predominantly the thoracic aorta, large arteries emerging from the aorta in the neck, and extracranial branches of the carotid arteries.
+Symptoms of polymyalgia... read more , which is an important cause of arterial occlusion that requires prompt diagnosis and treatment.

 Occlusion can affect a branch of the retinal artery as well as the central retinal artery.